Euchie23/SquidStack/Case_Study.md

 # 🐙 SquidStack – Dietary Risk Evaluation for Cephalopods

 ## Context & Problem Framing
 Seafood, particularly cephalopods like *Illex argentinus*, can bioaccumulate heavy metals and organic contaminants, transferring directly into human diets.

+This assessment focuses on two countries: **Argentina**, where the squid were primarily caught in the Southwest Atlantic Ocean, and **Taiwan**, where squid consumption is relatively high.
+These countries were selected to demonstrate the tool’s applicability across different consumption patterns and population exposures.

 Public health authorities and policymakers face a critical challenge: **they need to know whether contaminant measurements are reliable enough to inform human health risk assessment and guide sustainable seafood consumption recommendations**.

 The **Risk Evaluation Dashboard** within SquidStack addresses the key decision question:

 > **How can these measurements be used to guide sustainable seafood consumption, regulatory priorities, and targeted monitoring of high-risk contaminants?**

+By integrating analytical reliability, exposure scenarios, and toxicological thresholds, this tool translates complex environmental data into actionable decision insights.

 By integrating analytical reliability, exposure scenarios, and toxicological thresholds, this tool translates complex environmental data into actionable decision insights.